vinifraga/gostack8/react/desafio05/README.md

 # Desafio 5 Aplicação com ReactJS

-Código desenvolvido a partir do desafio 5 do conteúdo de React do GoStack 8 da Rocketseat.
+Código desenvolvido a partir do desafio 5 do conteúdo de ReactJS do GoStack 8 da Rocketseat.

 ## Resumo